alexluedtke12/HilbertOneStep/README.md

 A = dat$A
 Y = dat$Y

-# a test based on a statistic that contrasts the counterfactual density functions under A=1 and A=0.
+# a test based on a weighted and standardized L2 statistic that contrasts the counterfactual density functions under A=1 and A=0
 density_test(W,A,Y,num_fold=2)
-# a test based on the maximum mean discrepancy between the counterfactual distributions under A=1 and A=0.
+# a test based on the maximum mean discrepancy between the counterfactual distributions under A=1 and A=0
 mmd_test(W,A,Y,num_fold=2)